 The need for substance abuse treatment professionals and services continues to grow.
-Substance abuse counseling is considered a high demand profession by the Federal Government and with the Affordable Care Act, it is anticipated that this demand will continue and in fact increase.
-Recognizing this need, Central Piedmont Community College offers an associate's degree program in Human Services with a concentration in Substance Abuse, as well as two Certificate Programs.
+In fact, Substance Abuse Counseling is rated #38 on the Top-100 Careers by U.S. News & World Report and is considered a high demand profession by the Federal Government.
+A recent article by the Pew Charitable Trusts asserts a severe shortage of substance abuse specialist nationwide due to the implementation of the Affordable Care Act.
+Recognizing this need, Central Piedmont Community College offers an associate's degree program in Human Services with a concentration in Substance Abuse, as well as four Certificate Programs.
 These programs are specifically designed to fulfill initial requirements for certification/licensure by the North Carolina Substance Abuse Professional Practice Board (NCSAPPB).

 Substance abuse knowledge is vital in many other areas of Human Services including mental health, social work, criminal justice, domestic violence, homelessness, and HIV prevention and education.